vistadataproject/documents/Planning/periop_medicine/README.md

 # VA Perioperative Medicine
 VA Anesthesiology, Surgery, and Critical Care Medicine  real-time analytical, operational, and qualilty reporting

 This is a collaboration of the VISTA Data Program with the Palo Alto VA Medical Center to create real-time web-based operational reports against live, production VISTA systems leveraging the VISTA Data Project infrastructure.

-This will rely mostly on nodeVISTA,  the VISTA Query Service (VQS), and Javascript visualization libraries such as D3.js.
-No legacy M code, RPCs, Fileman knowledge, nor any other software, service, or expense will be required.
-This is effectively an "embedded analytics and visualization" capability for all production VISTA systems.
+This will rely in the VISTA Data Project deliverables including nodeVISTA, the VISTA Query Service (VQS), and Javascript visualization and infographics libraries such as D3.js.

+No legacy M code, RPCs, Fileman knowledge, nor any other software, service, or mid-tier moving parts are required.
+This collaboration will demonstrate a use case of a new, embedded analytics and visualization" capability for production VISTA systems.

 ## Data Analytics and Operational Reporting